 Larger differences in consumption between tires may indicate a difference that might be experienced on the road, while smaller differences should be considered equivalent.
 As they say, your mileage may vary.

-Our test of the newest and best Studless Ice & Snow winter tires reveals all are good at delivering traction when winter weather is at its worst.
+Our test of Studless Ice & Snow winter tires reveals all are good at delivering traction when winter weather is at its worst.
 On the ice, the Michelin X-Ice Xi3, Bridgestone Blizzak WS70 and Continental ExtremeWinterContact all deliver similar, and impressive, traction.
 The Ultra Grip Ice WRT performed reasonably well, but can't match the capability of the others when it comes to glare ice.

 As expected, all four tires trade off some steering response and handling stability when driving on clear roads to achieve their superior levels of snow and ice traction.
 The X-Ice Xi3 and ExtremeWinterContact do the best job at minimizing the compromise, feeling more like a typical all-season tire than the other two.